lagrangians2lasers/lagrangians2lasers.github.io/aboutL2L.md

 This forum is not just about expanding your knowledge; it’s also an excellent opportunity to hone your presentation skills and build a network of like-minded individuals.
 Whether you’re passionate about quantum mechanics, astrophysics, particle physics, condensed matter, statistical physics or any other field, L2L offers a supportive community to share and grow.

-We meet every Thursday at 6:30 PM in LHC 106.
+We meet on Thursdays at 6:30 PM in LHC 106.
 If you’d like to receive email notifications about upcoming sessions at L2L, please fill out [L2L Email Subscription Form](https://docs.google.com/forms/d/e/1FAIpQLSeXCEesJytK9IIqmpJ-tZoznBDeIrd5Nc-c4PDpH3VY3f9JrQ/viewform?usp=sf_link) or join our [WhatsApp community](https://chat.whatsapp.com/JMUyMXHGgXxBl9mI4NOWub) or follow us on [InstaGram](https://www.instagram.com/lagrangians2lasers/).

 Interested in presenting at L2L?
 Please fill out [L2L Speaker Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScWG0-TZOyc0R5JkOOqTtm47HzP0JRF0weeXo9HypWnmRQjhw/viewform?usp=sf_link).